 All types of surgery come with some element of risk.
-Some include: unpredicted adverse reactions to anesthesia, developing a blood clot, excessive bleeding and developing infection.
+Some include unpredicted adverse reactions to anesthesia, developing a blood clot, excessive bleeding and developing an infection.
 It is important to be realistic and weigh the risks with the benefits if you choose to undergo breast implant removal.

 How much does breast implant removal cost?

 Prices can vary depending on individual needs as well as whether you opt for breast implant replacement or breast lift following implant removal.
 During your consultation with Dr. Lee, you will be given a quote particular to your procedure.